Integrated Master’s of Science in Accounting

 This accelerated accounting program allows you to earn both your undergraduate and graduate accounting degrees from Bradley.

 Preparing You For Success

 The integrated degree program gives you the 150 credit hours many states require to take the Certified Public Accountant exam.
-The combined program permits you to take graduate level courses during your final two years at Bradley, which allows you to complete both degrees in five years if you take summer and Interim courses.
+The combined program permits you to take graduate level courses during your final two years at Bradley, which allows you to complete both degrees in five years or less if you take summer and Interim courses.
 By earning two degrees, you’re a step closer to a mid or upper-level management position.

 Making Your Mark